odino/odino.github.com/source/_posts/2017-09-23-book-review-code-simplicity.markdown

-Even though you might not agree with everything the author puts on the table, you will find yourself going through some pearls on software design and how to design good software, tthrough simple & coincise code:
+Even though you might not agree with everything the author puts on the table, you will find yourself going through some pearls on software design and how to design good software, through simple & coincise code:

 {% blockquote %}
 The difference between a bad programmer and a good programmer is understanding.